CIIC-C-T-Polytechnic-of-Leiria/ESS_Data_Lab/README.md

 ### Acknowledgements

-MENTION IPL, CIIC, MARE, OTHERS?

-The authors gratefully acknowledge the financial support of [FCT - Foundation for Science and Technology (Portugal)](https://www.fct.pt/), through the research project ESS Datalab - spatio-temporal data models and algorithms for earth sciences, with reference MIT-EXPL-ACC-0057-2021.

-The authors gratefully acknowledge the financial support of This work is partially funded by [FCT - Fundação para a Ciência e a Tecnologia, I.P.](https://www.fct.pt/), through projects MIT-EXPL/ACC/0057/2021 and UIDB/04524/2020, and under the Stimulus for Scientific Employment - Institutional Support - CEECINST/00051/2018.
+This work is partially funded by [FCT - Fundação para a Ciência e a Tecnologia, I.P.](https://www.fct.pt/), through projects MIT-EXPL/ACC/0057/2021 and UIDB/04524/2020, and under the Stimulus for Scientific Employment - Institutional Support - CEECINST/00051/2018.

 ### Contact